tandronescu/tandronescu.github.io/_posts/2019-04-07-Fantasy-Sport-Website.md

 <br /><br />
 ![Fantasky Kernel Register](/images/fantasy-kernel-register.png)

-In order to add the desired fantasy sport functionality, user information would have to stored in a database to save their scores and input.
-SQL was used to achieve this purpose, and the information in the SQL tables was used to filter content displayed to user's based on their registration status or points accumulated.
-Some highlights of the website will be illustrated below including a user score input system and the leaderboards showing the top-scoring players.
+In order to add the desired fantasy sport functionality, user information would have to be stored in a database to save their scores and input.
+SQL was used to achieve this purpose, and the information in the SQL tables was used to filter website content displayed to user's based on their registration status or points accumulated.
+Some highlights of the website will be illustrated below including a user score input system and the leaderboard showing the top-scoring players.
 <br /><br />
 ![Fantasky Kernel Score Input](/images/fantasy-kernel-submit-scores.png)
 <br /><br />
 ![Fantasky Kernel Leaderboard](/images/fantasy-kernel-leaderboards.png)

-Overall, this was a fun project automating a game originally played among my friend group into a full blown website.
+Overall, this was a fun project automating a game originally played among my friend group into a full-blown website.
 The first test run of the 2019 NBA Playoffs accumulated over 30 users and was a success.
 In the future, I certainly hope to grow the website, improve the functionality and expand to other sport events.